-The railroad is said to have financed the construction of a number of three-room workers’ cottages in Fifeville in the 1890’s.
-This is typical of the many small workers’ cottages built and is one of very few remaining its original form, without additions or new siding.
+The railroad is said to have financed the construction of a number of three-room workers’ cottages in Fifeville in the 1890s.
+The Gardner-Mays Cottage is typical of the many small workers’ cottages built and is one of very few retaining its original form without additions or new siding.
 It is a very simple one-over-one-room stucco cottage on a low foundation with an original one-room rear wing.

 VLR: Virginia Landmarks Register

 NHL: National Historic Landmark